Check this week's newsletter for up-to-date information on all groups.

 The Wednesday Morning Group is for older people aged over 60.
 It meets for most of the year on Wednesdays after the 10am Mass for coffee and conversation, as well as hearing occasional talks by visiting speakers.
 There are also day trips to sites of Catholic interest from time to time.

-The group meets in the Parish Centre after the 10am Mass on Thursdays during term time, and offers parents the chance to meet other Catholic parents, to have a chat and make new friends, as well as providing support for parents trying to bring up their children as Catholics.
+The group meets in the Parish Centre after the 10am Mass on Thursdays during term time, and offers mothers the chance to meet other Catholic mothers, to have a chat and make new friends, as well as providing support for parents trying to bring up their children as Catholics.
 We usually light a candle and say a prayer with the toddlers in Church before having a coffee and a discussion about some aspect of the Faith.

 For children who have not made their First Holy Communion, and for their parents, there is a Children's Liturgy at the 9:30am Mass on Sunday.